How to find vowels in a string in Python

 print(f"Vowel-to-consonant ratio: {readability:.2f}")

-The calculate_vowel_ratio() function efficiently computes the ratio of vowels to consonants.
-It first normalizes the text to lowercase to ensure case-insensitive counting.
+The calculate_vowel_ratio() function efficiently computes the proportion of vowels to consonants.
+It first normalizes the input with text.lower() for a case-insensitive analysis.
+The function then uses two separate generator expressions inside sum() to tally vowels and consonants.

 Using vowel patterns for basic detect_language()